MustardChef/WSABuilds/Documentation/WSABuilds/FAQ.md

 **Can I pass SafetyNet/Play Integrity?**

 - No. Virtual machines like Windows Subsystem For Android™ cannot pass these mechanisms on their own due to the lack of signing by Google.
-Passing requires more exotic (and untested) solutions like: <https://github.com/kdrag0n/safetynet-fix/discussions/145#discussioncomment-2170917>
+Passing requires more exotic (and untested) solutions like: <https: 145#discussioncomment-2170917="" discussions="" github.com="" kdrag0n="" safetynet-fix="">

 **What is virtualization?**